 Paul has been operating in SE Asia since 2012 through his involvement with a number of privately held exploration companies.

 Paul has the following formal qualifications: Master of Political Economy, University of Sydney; Master of International Studies, University of Sydney; Master of Commercial Law, Macquarie University; Master of Business Administration, Macquarie Graduate School of Management; and Bachelor of Business, Marcus Oldham College.
+Paul is an associate member of AusIMM.

 David is an Economic geologist and has been involved in the minerals industry for about 30 years, graduating with a Bachelor of Applied Science in Geology from the University of Canberra (UC) in 1989.